Should I Host An In-Person Auction Fundraiser During COVID?

 To wrap this up, the moral of the story is don't put off fundraising waiting for the perfect condition.
 We are living in a different world, and what we have all learned more than anything is that we need to be flexible.

-A digital auction platform can be your best friend during this time and, honestly into the future, because you can continue raising money for your cause in a virtual or in-person environment.
-We would love to help you with digital auction fundraising.
-If you want a very easy to use, and affordable auction platform - visit zgive.com and schedule a platform demo today!
+A digital auction platform can be your best friend during this time and, honestly into the future, because you can continue raising money for your cause in a virtual or an in-person environment.
+If you want a very easy to use, and affordable auction platform - visit zgive.com and schedule a demo today!